epierson9/invisible-conditions/README.md

-# invisible-conditions
+# invisible_conditions
-Public release of the underreported conditions relative prevalence code.
+Methods for quantifying prevalence of underreported medical conditions like IPV.

-### Download data and generate semi-synthetic datasets.
+### Download health data and generate datasets.
 > 1. Download data from [MIMIC-IV](https://physionet.org/content/mimiciv/0.4/) and [MIMIC-IV ED](https://physionet.org/content/mimic-iv-ed/1.0/).
 You will need to complete training in order to access both.
-> 2. Set paths for MIMIC-IV and MIMIC-IV ED in the file ```./MIMIC_notebooks/mimic_paths.py```
+> 2. Set paths for MIMIC-IV and MIMIC-IV ED in the file ```./MIMIC_notebooks/mimic_paths.py```.
-> 3. Run each of the following notebooks ("Generate Random Semi-Simulated Data", "Generate Endometriosis Correlation Data", "Generate IPV Semi-Simulated Data", under ```./MIMIC_notebooks```) to generate the semi-synthetic datasets.
+> 3. Generate  each of the semi-synthetic dataset by running each of the following notebooks: "Generate Random Semi-Simulated Data.ipynb", "Generate Endometriosis Correlation Data.ipynb", "Generate IPV Semi-Simulated Data.ipynb", all under ```./MIMIC_notebooks```.
+> 4. Generate the real dataset by running the following notebook: "./MIMIC_notebooks/Generate Real IPV Data.ipynb".

+### Download content moderation data and preprocess dataset.
+> 1. Download the pre-trained model, trained via ERM, from [this link](https://worksheets.codalab.org/rest/bundles/0xb820ddc4bdc44c0d9e298c0eb51335a3/contents/blob/best_model.pth).
+Store "best_model.pth" in the ```./WILDS_notebooks``` folder.
+> 2. Generate the CivilComments dataset by running the following notebook: "./WILDS_notebooks/Preprocess CivilComments Dataset.ipynb".

+### Update global paths for saving results, models, and figures.
+>  1. Set global paths to the results, models, and figure directories in ```relative_prevalence_benchmark/paths.py```.

 ### Install required libraries.